indra-labs/indra/doc/whitepaper.md

-By using this circular topology, the source can provide a return path that is not the same as the forward path, and when the path timeout diagnostics are not in play, there is no visible reverse path confirmation timing.
+By using this circular topology, the source can provide a return path that is not the same as the forward path, and when the path timeout diagnostics are not in play, there is no visible reverse path confirmation timing for large scale network traffic analysis.

 That is to say,
 the packets appear to always only be going forward, and no correlation is easily